Don't get left out in the cold. Book now for winter USA '23.

 Spend your uni summer holiday living and working where the tourists pay to go – from the snow-covered slopes of the Rockies to the twinkling lights of Chicago.

-Working in the States will also look great on your resume – growing your transferrable skills and showing future employers you have the confidence to live overseas.
+Working in the States will also look great on your resume – growing your transferrable skills and showing future employers you have the confidence to live and work overseas.

 About the visa

 This student-only J-1 cultural exchange visa allows you to work for up to 12 weeks between Oct/Nov-Feb (depending on your job dates), plus 30 days afterwards to travel around America.